 Please first introduce the model equations, then the objective functions and finally formulate the problem (1).

 We agree with the reviewer that the readability of this software note could always be improved.
-However, we are confused by this particular critique as the equations are already readily available.
+However, we are confused by this critique as the equations are already readily available.
 We have already provided the general problem formulation in the text.
 Next, the model equations (and constraint values) for the various test functions used in example 1 are presented in Table 1.
 Additionally, the model equations for example 2 have been previously published (and the reference given in the text).
 Lastly, the implementation of both examples is available in the JuPOETs repository on GitHub (the reference is also given in the text).

 However, we addressed the reviewer concern by updating the text of each example section with a description of the model equations, and more clearly pointed to either Table 1 or the associated reference for example 2.
 We have also updated the general description of the optimization problem that can be solved using the JuPOETs in the implementation section.
 Lastly, in each section we again reinforced that the implementation of each example is provided in the JuPOETs GitHub repository.